 It can be difficult to find a dog breed that fits into an active lifestyle, but fear not, all you need to do is contemplate getting a Feist.
 The Feist has been around for a long time but regardless of being one of the first dog breeds in America, it is often less talked about in comparison to some of its current counterparts.
 The Feist is a small dog which is brilliant at both hunting and friendship and when you have the right energy to match them, they may be one of the best breeds to consider if you are looking for a dog of a lifetime.

-The Feist is a medium-sized dog ranging between 10-18 inches tall and typically weighing around 20 pounds.
-It is a dog that has short hair, and as they are bred specifically for hunting rather than how they look, dogs from this breed seldom look exactly the same.
+A descendent from the terrier, a Feist is a small dog ranging between 10 to 18 inches tall and weighing around 20 pounds.
+As they are bred specifically for hunting rather than for how they look, dogs from this breed greatly differ one from another.
 What they do have in common is that they are all little dogs with long legs and tall ears and lots of excess energy.

 - Feist from England

 These petite dogs were transported to the US by English miners as far back as the year 1770.
 Several historic figures noticed in the US, with the great George Washington being the person to first to record them.
 There are numerous different crossbreeds of Feist, so much so that little is known about their genetic ancestry.
 There are numerous ideas about their roots but what can be agreed upon is that the Feist has a mixed heritage and not essentially a specific dog breed.
 The American Kennel Club in fact has not yet recognized the breed.